Updated: 12/23/25

 See where this isn’t going?

-Whether or not adding the LA Bowl was ever essential to the lineup of games, it started with what seemed to be a lark linked to Kimmel and ABC’s lineup of programming synchronicity.
+The LA Bowl started with what seemed to be a lark quickly linked up to Kimmel’s LinkedIn account as well as giving ABC’s lineup of programming some synchronicity.

-Kimmel got this over the hump and lasted until ’22.
-He even got to play his clarinet marching in the halftime show.
+Kimmel may have got this game over the hump with his association, but it only lasted two seasons where he got to play the game off blowing into his clarinet while marching in the 2022 halftime show with Washington State.

 “Since most bowl games have evolved into media and sponsor creations rather than always being based on athletic prowess, I’d expect to see more of this type of non-traditional alliance down the road,” David Carter, a USC sports business professor, told USA Today.
 “Bowl games are about branding and business development, whether linked to corporations or, in this case, individuals.